Massachusetts Divorce Lawyers for Women

 Understand the mechanics of both child support and spousal support.

-The best way to understand them is to educate yourself as to how the law works and how it will affect your unique situation.
+The best way to understand is to educate yourself as to how the law works and how it will affect your unique situation.
 For specific questions, call any of our attorneys.
-We will answer your questions and provide you with some of the information you need to know in a free, no-obligation consultation.
+We will answer your questions and provide you with some of the information you need.

 Have plenty of cash on hand to get you through the next two or three months.